riklewis/better-passwords/README.md

 This also plugin uses Troy Hunt's [Have I Been Pwned?](https://haveibeenpwned.com/Passwords) Passwords API in order to check a user's potential password against a corpus of breached passwords.

 The password itself is never sent to any third party, only a partial hash is sent.
 This means that the password entered will always be private.

+As an added bonus, this plugin also upgrades the hashing algorithm used when storing your password in the database.
+This is a secure one-way hash creating using the [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm.